Discover the seaside Mossel Bay and its surroundings (Part 1)

 If there’s one thing Mossel Bay and it’s surroundings like Groot-Brak, Ruitersbos, Friemersheim, Hartenbos, and even Klein-Brak is not short of, is the abundance of eateries and coffee breweries.
 And boy, did we have a feast of selections.

 Have lunch at Ilita Lodge; overlooking Groot-Brak.
-Not only do they have a great variety of foods, they also have self-catering lodges for you to stay at which makes it an ideal win-win.
+Not only do they have a great variety of foods, but they also have self-catering lodges for you to stay at which makes it an ideal win-win.

 A cup a day (or more), keeps the doctor away so grab a cup at The Blue Shed Coffee Roastery in Mossel Bay.
-They surely are one of the many coffee experts in town so if you a caffeine addict like myself, then you at the right place.
+They surely are one of the many coffee experts in town so if you a caffeine addict like me, then you at the right place.
 Find a spot in the sun and discover the array of blends in a single cup.
 Don’t be shy to add a few eats off the menu.
 Their chicken sandwich was a favourite light meal.

 Feel like a drive to Klein-Brak to stare at the Outeniqua Mountains?
 Pay a visit to Bellevue restaurant at Botlierskop Game Reserve which originally was The Bellevue School.
 It’s now a beautiful and eco-friendly establishment with a very trendy atmosphere.
 The menu comprises of sumptuous items from pizza, meat and curry dishes to sandwiches and kid meals.
 The butter-chicken curry is insanely good while you have an ostrich gazing in the background.
 Nothing like a luxury safari dining experience and, it’s child-friendly.